 (1) Capability and Qualifications of Key Personnel (8 points): HUD will assess the qualifications of key personnel to carry out the proposed project as evidenced by academic background and relevant professional experience.
 Describe the knowledge and experience of the proposed overall project director and day-to-day project manager in planning and managing similar, interdisciplinary programs, especially those involving housing, public health, or environmental activities.
 Include information on your project support staff, their experience with housing and/or health programs, percentage commitment to the project, and position titles.
 You must clearly indicate the time commitments for the day-to-day project manager and the project director and describe why they are appropriate for the project.
-Resumes of up to 3 pages each for up to three key personnel and a clearly delineated organizational chart for the proposed project (including all partner organizations), must be included in your application submission.
+Resumes of up to 3 pages each for up to three key personnel must be included in your application submission.
 Position descriptions or job announcements (including salary range, percent of time commitment, percentage of time covered by cooperative agreement funds) for unfilled positions, must be included for any key positions that are currently vacant or contingent upon an award.
 Successful applicants must hire all key staff positions identified in the proposal as vacant or required in the award agreement within 120 days of award.
 Please do not include the Social Security Numbers (SSN) of any staff members.
-Applicants must also complete and submit Form HUD96012 Capacity of the Applicant and Relevant Organizational Experience.